2002-2004 Subaru Impreza WRX sedan

 A front door tweeter (Crutchfield Research Photo)

 The front door tweeters are 1-3/8" diameter with 13/16" mounting height, so keep those dimensions in mind if you decide to replace the original tweeters.
 You'll have to fabricate some kind of mounting bracket to put aftermarket tweeters in these openings.
 Crutchfield carries a universal backstrap that works great for these situations; it can be bent to cut to size as needed.
-No speaker harness is available for the tweeters, so you'll have to cut the factory wires, ot use a set of Posi-Products connectors to hook everything up.
+No speaker harness is available for the tweeters, so you'll have to splice, solder, or use a set of Posi-Products speaker connectors to hook everything up.